D

 Dvorakova, Ludmila

-Czech soprano, performed roles in the Ring, Gotterdammerung, Parsifal, and Fidelio.
+Czech soprano, performed roles in the Ring, Gotterdammerung, Parsifal,

 (b.
 1923, Kolin)